 One of the most valuable things in the world of technology is data, which is why it needs to be protected at any cost.
-We often hear that an employee or some company employees will delete data on purpose or accidentally, which causes the company to waste a lot of money because of the lack of control over the data.
+But unfortunately, we often hear that an employee or some company employees delete data on purpose or accidentally, which causes the company to waste a lot of money because of the lack of control over the data.

-All information is on the employee's computer or on the employee's mobile phone in most organizations.
-Here we need to ask ourselves, who owns that data in this case, company or employees?
+In most organizations, all information is on the employee's computer or mobile phone.
+So here we need to ask ourselves, who owns that data in this case, the company or employees?

 In fact, the company must own data because it pays employees for collecting and processing that data, so the data is the company's property.
 But is it really?
 Can the company control data?

 How can we make the company control its data?